 Blue Lives Matter

 Another countermovement to BLM supports the lives of police officers ("blue lives"), suggesting that the two communities should be at odds with each other.
-While BLM advocates for justice when a police officer has used excessive force, the movement is not fundamentally anti-police.
+BLM focuses its goals on reforming and transforming the system that allows police brutality to go unchecked and that puts police officers in situations they shouldn't be in.
 Many advocates of BLM stress the importance of restructuring the American police system, including defunding the police (which means re-examining how police departments operate with public funds and allocating some of those funds to other social programs).

 BLM as an Organization